Grünbeck

 Possible Causes

-Stuck brine refill valve, Defective brine float assembly, Incorrect refill time setting, Siphoning from drain back into brine tank
+Stuck brine refill valve, Defective brine float assembly, Incorrect refill time setting, Siphoning from the drain back into the brine tank

 How to Fix / Troubleshooting